René Marie: Career

 René Marie attracted controversy in 2008, when she was invited to sing "The Star-Spangled Banner" at a civic event in Denver, and substituted the song's lyrics with those from "Lift Every Voice and Sing."
 This arrangement of the national anthem forms part of the titular suite of Marie's 2011 CD, The Voice of My Beautiful Country (Motéma Music).
-She specialises in writing her own music, and she comments on the fact that this is not the norm in jazz in one of her songs, "This for Joe," after a club manager who got mad at her for singing originals.
+She specializes in writing her own music, commenting that this is not the norm in jazz in one of her songs, "This for Joe," after a club manager got angry with her for singing originals.
 Her 2011 release, Black Lace Freudian Slip contains only three songs that she did not write, and one of those was written by her son, Michael A. Croan, who performs on the track with her.

-She also released a number of singles in 2007–2009, focused on homeless issues, "This Is Not a Protest Song", and the racial problems in Jena, Louisiana, "3 Nooses Hanging".
+She released a number of singles in 2007–2009 focused on homeless issues, "This Is Not a Protest Song", and the racial problems in Jena, Louisiana, "3 Nooses Hanging".

 Besides her purely musical works, she has also written, produced and performed a one-woman show of words and music, Slut Energy Theory – U'Dean, in which she explores the journey from sexual abuse to self-esteem.
-More recent productions of the show have shortened the title simply to "Slut Energy Theory."
+More recent productions of the show have shortened the title to "Slut Energy Theory."
 The soundtrack to this show has been released.

+A short (approximately 13-minute) documentary, "Tuning René Marie" was directed by Rachel Kessler and produced by Polina Buchak, a Ukrainian film producer currently based in NY.
+It premiered at the Woodstock Film Festival in New York.
+It won the programmer's award for the best short documentary at the Virginia Film Festival.